Lessons at Pakachoag provide both depth and breadth of education which is difficult to achieve in other settings.

 Yes.
 Every teacher at Pakachoag has chosen private music instruction as one of their primary vocations in life.
 It is our joy to work with young people (and older ones too) and support their growth, musically and otherwise.
 If you ever feel that your child is not getting what they need or might benefit from a different teaching style, please speak with the Director, Sarah Smongeski.
 Sarah will work with you to find the best match possible.
 Most of our teachers have between 10 and 20 years experience teaching privately.
 The average length of service at Pakachoag among faculty is five years.
 A number of teachers have served for over 10 years.
 Back to Top

 Roughly 300 students attend Pakachoag weekly; over 400 during the course of each year.
-Approximately 130 of these students take private lessons.
-The school has been and is an active member of the National Guild for Community Arts Education throughout its 30 year history.
+Approximately 200 of these students take private lessons.
+The school is an active member of the National Guild for Community Arts Education.
 You can read some of the typical parent and community responses to the School’s work on the web page “What Others Say”.
 Back to Top

 Pakachoag is a school of and for the community.
 This means students of all backgrounds and abilities attend the school.
 Over the years, in part a result of the self-discipline and analytical skills honed through music study, students have gone on to study at some of the country’s finest institutions of higher education; others choose to stay close to home pursuing studies at some of Worcester’s local colleges or enter into a trade.
 While a number of students have pursued music professionally – as performance, music business and technology, church music, and music education majors – others have chosen from a range of careers.
 These include careers in engineering and the sciences, social services, law enforcement, all areas of medicine from research to physician, business, and education – from classroom teacher to principal.
 Back to Top